-7.1.1.
-Transporting all firearms on the installation is prohibited except to and from authorized storage or shooting areas, including hunting areas.
+- 7.1.1.
+Transporting all privately owned firearms (POF) on the installation is prohibited except to and from authorized storage or shooting areas, including hunting areas.
 Firearms must be cleared, safe and placed in a locked container.
 The term "locked container" means a secure container that is fully enclosed and locked by a padlock, key lock, combination lock, or similar locking device.
-This includes the trunk of a motor vehicle, but does not include the utility or glove compartment or center console.
+This includes the trunk of a motor vehicle but does not include the utility or glove compartment or center console. - 7.1.2.

-7.1.2.
 Transporting firearms on bicycles, motorcycles, or any two or three-wheeled vehicle is prohibited.
 Firearms will not be stowed in a way to appear to be a concealed weapon.
-Examples of concealment: hiding a firearm or dangerous weapon on one's person, transporting a firearm or dangerous weapon in a POV hidden from view, unless secured in a locked, enclosed container to include the trunk, not the center console or utility or glove compartment.

-7.1.3.
-Ammunition may be transported in the same area as firearms, but no ammunition may be inside any part of the firearm (e.g., inserted magazine, round not chambered); transporting a loaded, secured firearm is prohibited.
+Examples of concealment: hiding a firearm or dangerous weapon on one's person, transporting a firearm or dangerous weapon in a POV hidden from view, unless secured in a locked, enclosed container to include the trunk, not the center console or utility or glove compartment. - 7.1.3.
+Ammunition may be transported in the same area as firearms, but no ammunition may be inside any part of the firearm (e.g., inserted magazine, round not chambered); transporting a loaded, secured firearm is prohibited. - 7.1.4.
+Privately owned firearms (POF) may not be left unattended in a motor vehicle.
+Exceptions: When vehicle is parked at the Rod and Gun Club, in a designated hunting area, or while the owner is conducting authorized recreational activities.

+7.2.
+Law Enforcement Officer Safety Act (LEOSA).

+- 7.2.1.
+Certified and credentialed LEOSA holders may transport their POF(s) concealed on their person in accordance with established local procedure. - 7.2.1.1.
+This policy applies to qualified law enforcement officers and qualified retired law enforcement officers under Sections 926B and 926C of Title 18, United States Code (USC).
+LEOSA credentialed members are permitted to carry under LEOSA as long as it does not interfere with their duties and responsibilities, is not in a prohibited area, and they have registered with the 30 SFS.

-ROBERT A LONG, Colonel, USSF Commander
+MARK A. SHOEMAKER, Colonel, USSF Commander